 Recall that here we have only used one day of trading data.
 To obtain better statistics we should average over several days of data.

+Note 14

-We note that a more detailed analysis, with millions of points for several years of data, in contrast to the ten thousand or so we have used, has found non-zero correlations in this one minute return, with a decay time of approximately 4 minutes.
+We note that a more detailed analysis, with millions of points for several years of data, in contrast to the ten thousand or so we have used, has been reported by Gopikrishnan and collaborators.

+They show non-zero correlations in the one minute returns, with a decay time of approximately 4 minutes.

-Unfortunately, the fact that these correlations have such a short-range means it is impossible to predict future prices from previous values.
+However, the fact that these correlations have such a short-range means it is impossible to predict future prices from previous values.

-Note 13
+Note 15